 Instead, you need a game plan—a strategy for when you’re going to introduce certain ingredients into your morning and nighttime routines—with enough research to know you’re using optimal versions and concentrations of each to get the best results.
-We called on integrative cosmetic skin expert Dr. Terry Loong to share her knowledge on this topic.
+We called on integrative cosmetic skin expert Dr. Terry Loong to share her knowledge on the topic.

 Keep scrolling for the anti-aging ingredients you need to start using, and when.

-Use it to: Hydrate the skin
+What it does: Hydrate the skin

 Best age to start: 20